Sathwick-HK/Sathwick-HK/README.md

 Backend Developer | Python • Django • FastAPI • Cloud & DevOps Enthusiast
 ---------------------------------------------------

-I'm an aspiring Backend Developer transitioning into the IT industry with hands-on experience in Python, Django, REST APIs, SQL, and Git.
+I'm a Backend Developer with hands-on experience in Python, Django, REST APIs, SQL, Git, Docker, Kubernetes, and cloud technologies.

 Currently working at Amazon as a GO-AI Associate, where I developed strong analytical thinking, attention to detail, and problem-solving skills in fast-paced production environments.